jposada202020/CircuitPython_uplot/docs/quick_start.rst

     Bar(plot, a, b)

-You can select the color or and if the bars are filled
+You can select the color or/and if the bars are filled

 .. code-block:: python

-    Bar(plot, a, b, 0xFF1000, True)
+    Bar(plot, a, b, color=0xFF1000, fill=True)

 You can also select the bar spacing and the xstart position:

 .. code-block:: python

-    Bar(plot, a, b, 0xFF1000, fill=True, bar_space=30, xstart=70)
+    Bar(plot, a, b, color=0xFF1000, fill=True, bar_space=30, xstart=70)

 For bar filled graphs you can pass a color_palette list.
-This will allow you to select the color of each bar This will not work for shell bars sadly.
+This will allow you to select the color of each bar This will not work for shell bars.

 .. code-block:: python